hhandika/segui/website/docs/gui-usage/general.md

 ### Input from a directory (desktop only)

 This option allows users to select a directory.
-The app will look for files that match the supported file extensions in the directory.
-Recursive search is not yet supported.
+The app will look for files in the directory and subdirectory that match the supported file extensions for the task.
+If you only interested to include the files in a directory, use the `Select files` button instead.
+Then, select the files in similar manner as mentioned above.

 ### Adding more files